FEntwumS/FEntwumS.NetlistViewer/README.md

 Please file a bug report including the netlist that you wanted to view.
 If you used our plugin to generate the netlist, you can find the file under `build/netlist/<top>.json` in your project directory.

+## The server could not be reached or The address ... could not be resolved

+If you are using a remote backend installation, please make sure that you have entered the correct backend address and port and that the provided address is reachable.

+If you are using a local backend installation, please file a bug report.